dshah2012/Aircraft-Class-Selection/README.md

 # AirportWaitTime
-Predicted the Airport Wait time
+Predicted the Class of the passenger
-This program will help to predict the airport wait time in the future.
+This program will help to predict the class that is likely to be chosen in the future.
 It can be train using the earlier data and which would predict the future value.